nitrologic/m2/releases/README.md

 ##Monkey2 For Raspberry Pi

-First unofficial release of Monkey2 for raspberry pi.
+First unofficial alpha of Monkey2 for raspberry pi.

 From /home/pi